tonyx/tonyx.github.io/fsharpeventsourcing/src/intro.md

 [Sharpino](https://github.com/tonyx/Micro_ES_FSharp_Lib) is a little F# event sourcing framework.
 _Contexts_:  Objects that can be event sourced.
 Only one instance of a context can exist at a time.
-_Aggregates_: Object that can be event sourced.
+_Aggregates_: Objects that can be event sourced.
 Many instances of an aggregate can exist at a time.

 Contexts and aggregates need to define members that do Add/Remove/Update operations functionally and by using Result type to handle errors.